Northern Tanzania Journey

 After breakfast, drive to Rombo, the very eastern village at Kilimanjaro with access to Kilimanjaro National Park.
 Here you will visit a small coffee farm.
 Depending on the harvest time you can see the coffee bushes in white flowers or with red fruits in all degrees of ripeness.
 Since coffee needs a lot of shade, most plantations are combined with banana trees or taller trees.
 The guide shows the process from the tender plant to the hot coffee.
 Here you will pick ripe coffee berries, peel beans, roast, grind and finally drink the well-deserved, home-made coffee.
 After the tour we return to Lake Chala.

-Day 19 Departure day – Drive to Kilimanjaro airport
+Day 19 Departure day – Drive to Kilimanjaro Int.
+Airport, Tanzania

 The impressive days in Tanzania have inspired you in many ways.
 Africa has fascinated you.
 So much nature, the beauty of the parks and the kindness of the people.
 After a last breakfast with a panoramic view, our driver will bring you to Kilimanjaro airport for your return flight or your additional package to Zanzibar.